 The Final Exam represents 30% of the total course marks.
 The two-hour written examination comprises three essays selected from five possible titles.
-The examination is open book.
-Throughout, credit will be given for demonstrating a clear understanding of the concepts, principles and application over specific processes or formulae.
+The examination is "open book."
+Throughout, credit is given for demonstrating a clear understanding of the concepts, principles and application over the repetition of specific processes or formulae.